chen3feng/blade-build/doc/en/config.md

   Backend build system, only `ninja` currently.

-  [ninja](https://ninja-build.org/) is a meta-construction system that focuses on building speeds.
+  [ninja](https://ninja-build.org/) is a lower-level system that focuses on building speeds.
   We used to use scons as the backend, but ninja is much faster, so the we only use ninja as backend, and the support for scons is removed.